 - Don’t RELY on #whole30 or a whole30 tag.
 Review the source, read your ingredients like you read your labels, and when in doubt, consult an official resource.

-HOWEVER, please DO KEEP TAGGING your compliant stuff #whole30!
+HOWEVER, please DO KEEP TAGGING your compatible stuff #whole30!
 The Whole30 social media team and I still review this daily to see what you’re up to.
-The difference is, we’re experienced enough to quickly sort through the compliant vs. non-compliant stuff and not let the donuts/cookies/women in thongs distract us from our life-changing mission.
+The difference is, we’re experienced enough to quickly sort through the compatible vs. non-compatible stuff and not let the donuts/cookies/women in thongs distract us from our life-changing mission.